Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

 Figure~\ref{fig:struct0} shows that each experimental block is nested within a hierarchy.
 When hypotheses are nested in this way, they can be tested in a specific order under rules that avoid the severe power loss of bottom-up adjustments.
 This insight originates in the ``closed testing'' framework of \textcite{marcus1976closed}, developed for structured experiments by \textcite{rosenbaum2008tho,small2011structured}.
 We build especially on the general rules for sequential nested testing articulated by \textcite{goeman2010sequential, goeman2012inheritance} and \textcite{meinshausen2008hierarchical}.
 We explain the reasoning behind the structured testing approach here before turning to formal development, simulations, and application.

 The general idea is to start testing hypotheses at the ``root'' of the tree --- testing first the null hypothesis of no effects in any block.
 If we can reject that hypothesis then we know either (1) that at least one block contains at least one unit with a non-zero treatment effect or (2) that we have just made a false positive error.
-This first test could be the same test that anyone analyzing a block-randomized experiment might use --- for example a block-aligned t-test or rank-based Wilcoxon test.\footnote{We discuss test statistics in Supplement~\ref{sec:test_statistic}.
-This project led us to develop two approaches to assessing the hypothesis of no effects that are immune from positive versus negative effect cancelation problems.
-We defer the test-statistic development to the Supplement and focus here on the tree-structured testing procedure.} The second and subsequent tests occur ``lower'' in the tree on subsets of the data split into disjoint groups.
+The second and subsequent tests occur ``lower'' in the tree on subsets of the data split into disjoint groups.
 Once a test does not reject a hypothesis, testing stops on that branch of the tree.
-We prove that this procedure controls the FWER when all null hypotheses are true (Theorem~\ref{thm:weakctrl}) and confirm the result via simulation across a wide range of tree sizes (Table~\ref{tab:weak_control_sim}).
+We prove that this procedure controls the FWER when all null hypotheses are true (Theorem~\ref{thm:weakctrl}) and illustrate the result via simulation across a wide range of tree sizes (Table~\ref{tab:weak_control_sim}).